-What does machine-readable, machine-actionable or machine-interpretable mean for data and metadata in RDM?
+What does machine-readable, machine-actionable and machine-interpretable mean?

 Description